rust-lang/wg-async/rfc-drafts/stream.md

 If we introduce `-> Stream` first, we will have to permit `LendingStream` in the future.
 Additionally, if we introduce `LendingStream` later, we'll have to figure out how to convert a `LendingStream` into a `Stream` seamlessly.

+It would be useful to be able to yield from inside a for loop, as long as the for loop is over a borrowed input and not something owned by the stack frame.

+In the spirit of experimentation, boats has written the [propane](https://github.com/withoutboats/propane) crate.
+This crate includes a `#[propane] fn` that changes the function signature to return `impl Iterator` and lets you `yield`.
+The non-async version uses `static generator` that is currently in nightly only.

 Further designing generator functions is out of the scope of this RFC.